Kennedy777/TapRoom/README.md

 ### by Marguerite Kennedy
 #### July 5 (phase 1) and July 13 (phase 2), 2019

 A simple bar supply management app with (separate) functionality for both bar patrons and managers.
-First part of a two-week independent projet using skills learned in React module of course.
+First part of a two-week independent project using React skills.

 ## App Objectives